top of page

 Bongiwe_Mlangeni_fraymediafoundation.JPG

-Bongiwe Mlangeni is an independent consultant with expertise in leadership, communications, advocacy, and philanthropy.
-She consults for various top-tier organizations such as the Institute of Security Studies and Ford Foundation.
+Bongiwe Mlangeni is the Founding Director and Chairperson of fraymedia Foundation.
+Mlangeni is an independent consultant with expertise in leadership, communications, advocacy, and philanthropy.
+She consults for various top-tier organisations such as the Institute for Security Studies (ISS) and Ford Foundation.
 Prior to her current role, she served as Vice President at the Global Health Strategies, a global consulting agency that specializes in communication, policy, and advocacy in public health.

 Charmeela_Bhagowat_fraymediafoundation.jpg

-Charmeela Bhagowat’s work as a journalist over almost three decades includes reporting on negotiations leading up to South Africa’s first democratic election in 1994, reporting on the Angolan civil war, and on developments in Afghanistan after the fall of the Taliban in 2002.
+Charmeela Bhagowat is the Founding Director of fraymedia Foundation.
+Bhagowat's work as a journalist over almost three decades includes reporting on negotiations leading up to South Africa’s first democratic election in 1994, reporting on the Angolan civil war, and on developments in Afghanistan after the fall of the Taliban in 2002.

 She has worked as a writer, sub-editor, news editor, foreign editor and executive editor across leading local and global newsrooms since 1991, including as managing editor of the Mail & Guardian.